December 8, 2019

-- Sometimes God speaks through sickness (Psalm 119:67) to tell us how temporal life is.
+This is to tell us how temporal life is.
 Sickness brings our thoughts into focus.
-We realize we’re not going to be on this earth forever.
+We realize we’re not going to be on this Earth forever.

 God reproves everyone.
 He loves you too much to let you go to hell without being warned.
 Everyone has been spoken to by the Holy Spirit, over and over again.